leafo/lua-enet/README.md

 arrive.
 Defaults to reliable.

 ### `peer:disconnect([data])`
 Requests a disconnection from the peer.
-The message is sent on next `host:service` or `host:flush`.
+The message is sent on the next `host:service` or `host:flush`.

 `data` is optional integer value to be associated with the disconnect.